 What is Benzo Addiction?

-Benzo addiction refers to a dependence on benzodiazepines, which are prescription medication commonly used to treat panic attacks, anxiety, and disturbed sleep patterns.
+Benzo addiction refers to a dependence on benzodiazepines, which are prescription medications commonly used to treat panic attacks, anxiety, and disturbed sleep patterns.
 Some well-known benzos are Valium and Xanax.

 Benzos work by calming the nervous system and promoting a state of calm or well-being.
 This effect can become quickly addictive, especially for people who deal with frequent bouts of anxiety or sleeping disorders.
 In some cases, individuals have claimed becoming dependent on a benzo in as little as 2 weeks.